HiDeaUp/deaup-native-app/readme.md

-# Next AI Native Mobile App
+# 🚀 AI Native Mobile App

 React Native app, built with TypeScript 5 and Yarn 3 (berry).
 This mobile app communicates with the Rails backend where it will generate the AI data and render back to the app.